Introduction to Teradata Temporary Tables

 t01.CustomerId = t02.CustomerId;

-It is also essential to understand that the derived table exists only during query execution, not for the entire session.
+It’s crucial to comprehend that the resulting table is solely present during query execution and not for the complete session.

 BT;